mattias-p/netbase/README.md

 Netbase has two major interfaces.
 One Perl API and one CLI tool.
 The Perl API is meant to be used from Zonemaster Engine.
-The CLI tool exercises the Perl API and allows people to inspect and work with saved cache files without having to go through the entire machinery of Zonemaster Engine.
+The CLI tool exercises the Perl API and provides a convenient way to inspect and work with saved cache files without having to parse them yourself or go through the entire machinery of Zonemaster Engine.

 The scope of Netbase is somewhat similar to Zonemaster::LDNS but there are important differences.
-Netbase does more in the sense that it performs caching of performed requests.
+Netbase does more in the sense that it integrates a cache.
 But it also does less in the sense that it does not implement fallbacks between protocols to handle truncation.

 ## Cache

-The cache contains a mapping from requests to responses.
+The cache is basically a mapping from requests to responses.

-The cache contains a complete record of all requests that have been sent.
+It contains a complete record of all requests that have been sent.
-Every request is marked with a time stamp and a duration representing the time (UTC) when the request was sent and the time taken before either a response was received or an error occurred.
+Every request is marked with a time stamp and a duration representing the time (UTC) when the request was sent and the time taken before a response was received or an error occurred.
-In case failed requests are retried each one of those attemts are recorded.
+When a request fails and is retried each attempt is recorded and time stamped.

 A request is represented by a normalized logical description from which an actual request can be generated.